Return to Index

 In one controlled trial, a group of 300 smokers were split into three groups who received cartridges with either all the same amount of nicotine, a step-down amount of nicotine, or no nicotine.
 Half the smokers in each group had made past attempts to quit.
 The median daily smoked cigarettes was about 20 for each group.
 After 12 weeks, over 20% smoked less cigarettes per day from their baseline amount.
 Cessation was maintained by over 10% at a one-year follow-up.
 Nicotine content seemed to have no effect on the cessation rate among the groups.
 However, smokers did report big declines in smoking's side effects, such as dry cough, mouth and throat irritation, shortness of breath, and headache.

-Another, more promising study showed the quit rate for e-cigarettes was as effective as nicotine patches after a period of six months.
-However, the US Food and Drug Administration (FDA), along with several major anti-smoking organizations, have determined that there has not been enough research on e-cigarettes to make any claims about their safety or effectiveness in helping people quit smoking.
+Currently, the US Food and Drug Administration (FDA), along with several major anti-smoking organizations, have determined that there has not been enough research on e-cigarettes to make any claims about their safety or effectiveness in helping people quit smoking.

 E-cigarette smoking is not without its concerns.
 The biggest challenge facing e-cigarettes is regulation.
 In the United States, that falls on the FDA's doorstep.
 Some of their concerns are: